anahita83radfar/Django-Blog-Project/README.md

 ### Bugs
 #### Solved bugs
-- When I click on the like button on the post detail page a square box appeared around the heart icon.
+- When I clicked on the like button on the post detail page a square box appeared around the heart icon.
-- I fixed the problem by adding `button:focus {outline: none;}` on the style.css file.
+- I fixed the problem by adding this line of code `button:focus {outline: none;}` on the style.css file.

 # Deployment